 3. Assess Impacts

 Not all threats are equal.
-The possibility that a team member working from home might store project information somewhere insecure doesn’t necessarily carry the same risk as online criminals accessing your clients’ personal data and/or holding your systems for ransom.
+The possibility that a team member working from home might store project information somewhere insecure doesn’t necessarily carry the same risk as online criminals accessing your clients’ data and holding your systems for ransom.

 Consider the following when assessing the potential impact of each threat or vulnerability:

-- Disruption to daily operations (54% of business say this is the most significant impact)
+- Disruption to daily operations (54% of businesses say this is the most significant impact)

 - Financial losses (the average cyberattack costs victims over $1 million)

-- Reputational damage (43% of businesses suffer brand damage after an incident)
+- Reputational damage (43% of companies suffer brand damage after an incident)

 - The threat to your clients, partners, or staff